Des is a three part drama which follows the arrest and trial of serial killer Dennis Nilsen, known as Des.

 Additional cast include Ron Cook, Faye McKeever, Chanel Cresswell, Barry Ward, Tony Way, Bronagh Waugh, Laurie Kynaston, Ross Anderson, Ben Bailey Smith, Jay Simpson, Silas Carson, Stuart McQuarrie, Jamie Parker, Lex Shrapnel, Gerard Horan, Joel Morris, Jonathan Coy, Amy Booth-Steel, Ken Bones, Andrew Woodall and Amaka Okafor.

 The series is produced by New Pictures (Catherine The Great, The Missing) in association with all3media international for ITV and executive produced by Willow Grylls, Kim Varvell, Charlie Pattinson, Elaine Pyke, Luke Neal, Lewis Arnold and David Tennant.
-It will be produced by David Meanti.
+It was be produced by David Meanti

 Des is directed by Lewis Arnold, written by Luke Neal (episode 1 and 2) and Kelly Jones (episode 3), based on material from the book Killing For Company by Brian Masters.